Midwest Training and Consulting Services

 City of Manhattan, Kansas – Airport – Environmental – SPCC Plan and SWP PLAN

-City of Neodesha, KS – Environmental (SPCC Plan and Integrity Testing)
+City of Neodesha, Kansas – Environmental (SPCC Plan and Integrity Testing) and Airport and Utilities

-City of Osage, KS – Power Plant – Integrity Testing of Steel Tanks
+City of Osage, Kansas – Power Plant – Integrity Testing of Steel Tanks

 City of Sabatha (3 locations), Sabatha, Kansas – Environmental – (SPCC Plan)